-If you detect an abdominal bulge after undergoing a tummy tuck, be sure to inform your surgeon.
+If you detect an abdominal bulge after undergoing a tummy tuck, be sure to inform your plastic surgeon.
 Your surgeon may ask you to get an MRI or CT scan to determine its cause.

 The First Thing You Need To Do

 You also need to look at the size of a hernia and whether your surgeon is comfortable treating it through abdominoplasty.
-If not, a general surgeon can perform the hernia repair during the tummy tuck procedure.
+If not, a general surgeon can perform the repair during the tummy tuck procedure.
 Either way, acquiring the insights and guidance from a specialist will go a long way in treating your condition.
-Under their care, you will learn about the right pre-surgical preparations, while understanding the risks you may encounter along the way.
+Under their care, you will learn about the right preparations, while understanding the risks you may encounter along the way.

 Frequently Asked Questions